meilisearch/meilisearch-js-plugins/README.md

 ## API resources

-List of all the components that are available in [instantSearch](https://github.com/algolia/instantsearch.js) and their compatibilty with [MeiliSearch](https://github.com/meilisearch/meilisearch/).
+List of all the components that are available in [instantSearch](https://github.com/algolia/instantsearch.js) and their compatibility with [MeiliSearch](https://github.com/meilisearch/meilisearch/).

 ### Table Of Widgets